U8NWXD/oppia-wiki/Installing-Oppia-(Mac-OS).md

    You can also view the App Engine admin console at http://localhost:8000.

    **Note:** There may be a few warnings that appear after running `start.py`.
 Don’t worry about these so long as you see the page once you go to http://localhost:8181.
-The script should continue to run so long as the development server is on (you’ll see a lot of lines that start with “INFO”) and you’re able to navigate to the page.
+The script should continue to run so long as the development server is on (you’ll see a lot of lines that start with "INFO") and you’re able to navigate to the page.

 3. When you're done, you can shut down the development server by typing Ctrl+C into the terminal. **Then wait for a command prompt to appear.** Oppia has to shut down all the services it's started, and if you abort the graceful shutdown steps (e.g. by typing Ctrl+C many times), you may have trouble re-starting the server.

    <details>
    <summary>Example of shutdown output</summary>

    ```text
    ^CINFO     2021-07-17 21:50:08,043 shutdown.py:50] Shutting down.
    INFO     2021-07-17 21:50:08,043 stub_util.py:377] Applying all pending transactions and saving the datastore